 EHC uses many electronic applications for business purposes, education modules and patient care.
 Log-in IDs and passwords are unique to individuals and can constitute legal signature, so it is very important that they be safeguarded.
 It is EHC's policy that they only be used by the individual to whom they belong.
-Sharing or inappropriate use of your log-in ID or password subjects you to disciplinary action, up to and including termination from employment.
+Sharing or inappropriate use of your login ID or password subjects you to disciplinary action up to and including termination from employment.
 All mobile devices, such as laptops, flash drives and disks must be encrypted.
-Contact the EHC Help Desk for more information.
+Contact the EHC Help Desk at 404-778-4357 (HELP) for more information.